dhammon/zosi-hack/README.md

 Hardware.Mon.#1..: Temp: 71c Fan: 69% Util:100% Core:1920MHz Mem:7300MHz Bus:16
 ```

-It was finally time to find out if all this effort has been worth it by attempting to telnet into the DVR with the cracked password of the root user.
+It was finally time to find out if all this effort had been worth it by attempting to telnet into the DVR with the cracked password of the root user.
 I launched `telnet` from my desktop, entered the username and password, and I got a "Welcome to HiLinux" message.
 I was in and for the first time I felt like I truly pwned this DVR!

 ![](files/Pasted%20image%2020230617205626.png)